massage

 Arthritis--There are 200 different types of arthritis.
 The most common types are rheumatoid arthritis and osteoarthritis.
 While massage can't heal arthritis, people with arthritis can still experience the benefits of massage therapy.
 Find out more about the benefits of massage therapy on arthritis.

 Asthma--Asthma has become increasingly common in recent years.
-It effects people of all ages from all walks of life.
+It affects people of all ages from all walks of life.
 Find out more about asthma.

 Autism--There have been more documented cases of autism over the years.
 As these cases increase people are trying different methods to lessen the symptoms and give people with autism a higher quality of life.
 Find out more about autism.